 Aggravated assault (defined above), is a first-degree felony, which can result in your being sentenced from five to ninety-nine years in prison.
 For certain aggravated sexual assault offenses, Texas law requires a minimum prison sentence of 25 years:

-Not only will a charge of rape threaten your freedom, potentially for a very long period of time, but it will permanently damage your reputation and cause your name, photo, address, and the nature of your charges to be available to the public and published on a registry of sexual offenders, often for the remainder of your life.
+If you were accused of these charges, don’t hesitate to call a Houston child sexual assault defense lawyer, Not only will a charge of rape threaten your freedom, potentially for a very long period of time, but it will permanently damage your reputation and cause your name, photo, address, and the nature of your charges to be available to the public and published on a registry of sexual offenders, often for the remainder of your life.
 (An exception is made in some cases of statutory rape involving consensual sexual relationships between young people close in age.)
 Your employment prospects will be seriously limited, as will your ability to obtain housing, not to mention the humiliation of being labeled as a sexual offender for life.
+If you have questions regarding registering for a sex offender registry, contact our Houston sex offender attorney for help.

 Keep in mind that being accused of rape is not the same as being convicted.
 As with any crime, the Constitution requires that you are considered innocent until proven guilty in a court of law.
 There are defenses available that may succeed in beating the charges.
 Having an experienced criminal defense attorney working on your behalf can make the difference between spending many years in prison and being able to move forward in your life in freedom.